India–Philippines relations: Colonial era

-Post World War II era
+Post-World War II era

 The Philippines established diplomatic relations with India on 26 November 1949.
-The first Philippine envoy to India was the late Foreign Secretary Narciso Ramos.
+The first Philippine envoy to India was Foreign Secretary Narciso Ramos.

 Five years after India's independence in 1947, the Philippines and India signed a Treaty of Friendship on 11 July 1952 in Manila to strengthen the friendly relations existing between the two countries.
 Soon after, the Philippine Legation in New Delhi was established and then elevated to an embassy.

 However, due to foreign policy differences as a result of the bipolar alliance structure of the Cold War, the development of bilateral relations was stunted.
-It was only in 1976 that relations started to normalize when Aditya Vikram Birla, one of India's successful industrialists, met with then President Ferdinand E. Marcos to explore possibilities of setting up joint ventures in the Philippines.
+It was only in 1976 that relations started to normalize when Aditya Vikram Birla, one of India's successful industrialists, met with then-Philippine President Ferdinand Marcos to explore possibilities of setting up joint ventures in the Philippines.
 This resulted in the establishment of Indo-Philippine Textile Mills, Inc. (Indo-Phil), then the largest Indian investment in the country.
 Indo-Phil currently employs 2,000 Filipino workers and supplies 40% of Philippine domestic demand for yarn.

 The Trade Agreement between the Philippines and India was signed on 29 May 1979.
 In 1995, following the first Philippine Trade Mission to India, a Joint Working Group and a Joint Business Council were set up to assess and identify potentials for trade as well as identify new areas for collaboration.
 Since then, bilateral meetings have been held regularly.